simon-offerwell/partnero-sdk/README.md

 # Partnero SDK

 The Partnero SDK provides a simple and powerful Python interface to the Partnero API, allowing developers to manage customers, partners, transactions, webhooks, coupons, and promotion codes programmatically.
+It simplifies interactions by providing a centralized client (`PartneroClient`) that handles configuration and request management.

 [Partnero API Documentation](https://developers.partnero.com/reference/general.html)

 ## Installation

 To install the Partnero SDK, run the following command: